akash13singh/mxnet-for-cdl/README.md

 # COLLABORATIVE DEEP LEARNING
-Novel approach combining Deep Learning with Collaborative Filtering for Recommender Systems
+Novel approach combining Deep Learning with Collaborative Filtering for Recommender Systems.
+Experiments with research paper: <a href="http://dl.acm.org/citation.cfm?id=2783273">Collaborative Deep Learning for Recommender Systems</a>

 #Usage Notes
 First run cdl.py.
 In this code relu activation has been used instead of sigmoid and the code does not use pretraining